Ludvaer/omniscient0/dev_notes.md

 !9 + 8 tests where 9 translations displayed and new word is shown each time you choosing on ranslation selected and correct one are replaced with new from pool
 !!!need supprot for multiple kana
-!!!need reload data if issued with saving reveal that desync happened
+!!!need reload data if issued with saving reveal that desync happened ? style issue with border
+? might be better move shorter answers to bottom and autoscroll of they are too long anyway !!need better filter for similar to correct translations